 Creating content that pays attention to as many of the over 200 ranking factors that Google uses will improve the chances of an article ranking well.

-using a monitor in vertical mode really helps paint a clearer picture of the format .
-Factors such as latent semantic indexing (LSI) keywords, reading level and user friendly layout
+Using a monitor in vertical mode really helps paint a clearer picture of the format and account for ranking factors such as reading level and user friendly layout that much better.

 Using the same monitor and settings, but now turning the display to vertical mode, instantly you can gain an appreciation of the article structure.